Butter Pecan Protein Ice Cream

 Water as needed

-1. Mix chocolate mint protein powder, chocolate instant pudding, oatmeal and natural peanut butter in a large bowl.
+1. Mix chocolate mint protein powder, chocolate instant pudding, oatmeal and natural peanut butter in a large bowl.2 tbsp sugar-free, fat-free Jell-O White Chocolate instant pudding

 2. Slowly add water until the mixture forms a dough-like consistency.